06 — The World Comes Alive

 “This was buried deep in my old research files.
 I don’t fully understand it… but it resonated when you battled just now.
 Take it.
 Something tells me you’ll need it more than I do.”

 A guaranteed Uncommon Mentor’s Tome (+50% XP).
-The player’s first taste of the system, delivered through a character they already trust, with just enough mystery to make them curious.
+The player’s first taste of the system, through a character they trust, with enough mystery to make them curious.

 Layer 2 — Town NPCs (Mid Game)

-Every Gear Merchant, Item Chest, and Altar has dialogue that hints at the deeper story.
-Each town has its own flavor:
+Every Gear Merchant, Item Chest, and Altar has dialogue hinting at the deeper story.
+Each town carries its own flavor:

 - Viridian: “These fragments wash down from the mountains after storms.
 I’ve learned to shape them into something useful.”